opentable/slate/source/index.md

 Integration with the OpenTable Partner API involves following steps:

-1. Obtain a a client id and client secret that are used for authorization.
+1. Obtain a client id and client secret that are used for authorization.
 2. Register a restaurant to provide required metadata and a callback.
 This will create a restaurant profile in [www.opentable.com] (www.opentable.com) search results.
 3. Publish your seating availability.
 This will enable diners to find available tables on [www.opentable.com] (www.opentable.com).
 4. Accept reservation booking requests from OpenTable.